LuiseFreese/blog/sp-listformatting2.md

 ## Ideation and Decision making progress

 Running a sticker business means, that all [cool ideas for new stickers](https://pimpyourowndevice.com/news/2021/01/how-we-started-pixelart-stickers/) need to have a decent home.
 That's where our Ideas lists comes into play.
 Each idea is an item and we work each week through a defined process that is reflected in the **Status** and **Next Step** columns.
 We define, if we need to still work on the idea until it is ready to be printed, who will design the sticker or if we will defer the idea.
-To deternmine, how much we believe in the sticker, we use 3 columns: **Rating Elio**, **Rating Luise** and **Rating**.
+To determine, how much we believe in the sticker, we use 3 columns: **Rating Elio**, **Rating Luise** and **Rating**.

 **RatingElio** and **RatingLuise** are Number Columns, with a nice rainbow-heart-effect formatting.
 The column expects values between 1 (not very convinced) and 5 (super convinced) and shows emoji hearts instead of a number: